matheus-vieira/matheus-vieira.github.io/source/_questions_2025_git/question-21.md

 ---
 layout: question
-title: What is the primary purpose of Git?
+title: What is a Git stash?
 options:
-- Database management
+- Archive file
-- File compression
+- Hidden folder
-- Web server hosting
+- Temporary storage for uncommitted changes
-- Distributed version control system
+- Backup location
-answer: 4
+answer: 3
-explanation: Git is a distributed version control system that tracks changes in source code during software development.
-It allows multiple developers to collaborate efficiently and maintains a complete history of changes.
+explanation: "Git stash temporarily saves your uncommitted changes so you can work on something else and come back later."
 ---